-From 2010-2020, multifamily (for-rent and for-sale) vacancy rates for the Town have been persistently low.
-Up until 2019, those rates were running mostly below 4% and were closely correlated with vacancy rates from the rest of Long Island.
+The Town of Brookhaven's multifamily real estate market is characterized by persistently strong fundamentals.
+Over the last 10 years, multifamily (forrent and for-sale) vacancy rates have consistently been below 4%.
+Market data suggests that historical vacancy rates rose above 4% temporarily around 2014, largely driven by new deliveries.
 Since Q3 2018, several residential development projects have brought over 1,000 rental units to the market that are currently being absorbed.

-According to Co-Star, our real estate data provider, there are another 300 units to be delivered in Q4 2020, adding to the supply.
-Historical data has shown that newly delivered units are quickly absorbed in the area's otherwise tight housing market.
-Vacancy rates for the Town's multifamily units are forecasted to reach as high a 9% in early 2021, as a result of the new
+According to CoStar, our real estate data provider, there are another 387 units to be delivered in Q4 2020, adding to the supply.
+Historical data from 2010 have shown that newly delivered units are quickly absorbed in the area's otherwise tight housing market.
+Vacancy rates for the Town's multifamily units are forecasted to reach as high a 6%+ in early 2021, as a result of the new deliveries and presumably the short-lived demand shocks from the COVID-19 pandemic, before returning to sub-5% rates over the subsequent two years.